Make a Kitchen Cabinet Door:

 Planning Kitchen Cabinet Door Finish

-The initial thing to take into consideration is what kind of a finish you are going for.
+The initial thing to take into consideration is what kind of a wood finish product you planning to use.
 For a natural

 finish such as tung oil, varnish, or polyurethane, the cabinet door wood should match the cabinet wood.